Yedidya1/UART-Module-Design-and-Implementation-FPGA/README.md

 This project enhanced my skills of:
 - Digital design (while considering practical issues like delays and button bouncing)
 - VHDL programming
-- System debuging
+- System vrification and validation
-- FPGA development.
+- FPGA development

 Overcoming challeges such as debugging and adapting the design to the FPGA's constraints strengthened my problem-solving skills and attention to details.
 The hands-on experience deepened my passion for hardware design.